Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 Do I need the internet?

 Some services will load the whole track before letting you play it, so the internet can go down and it won’t affect that particular track, although with others, you don’t even get that comfort.
 Higher tiers of Beatport and Beatsource let you download up to 1000 songs in advance, and SoundCloud’s high-tier cache is unlimited, so in the case of these services, it is true that you can DJ without the internet at the venue, using those “cached” files (but of course you still need the internet initially to download them…)

 Why are Apple Music and Spotify not available in my service of choice?

 It’s annoying, isn’t it?
-The services most of the world uses aren’t on DJ software at all (Spotify withdrew from the market in 2020).
-Our opinion is that these companies are too big to care about offering streaming to DJs, with all the work needed to get the licensing right.
-We don’t expect to see either of these companies appear in any kind of DJ software any time soon, although of the two, we would hold out more hope for Apple Music.
-(We think they should buy Algoriddim and include djay for free on all Macs, including full Apple Music integration…)
+The services most of the world uses aren’t on DJ software at all (Spotify) or only in one platform (Apple Music, in Djay Pro).
+In the case of Spotify, our opinion is that they are too big to care about offering streaming to DJs, with all the work needed to get the licensing right.
+We don’t expect to see it appearing in any kind of DJ software any time soon.
+Djay Pro works natively in Apple Vision Pro, which may explain why Apple Music is available in that platform but none of the others.

 Do I keep my music if I stop subscribing?

-Usually, yes.
+Usually, yes, as in, your lists aren’t “lost” – but you can no longer play the tracks, of course.
 Generally, if you re-subscribe using the same account, all your work on playlists, favourites and so on will still be there.
 You’ll then be able to continue using your streaming service with your DJ software, like before.
 Do check with your service if you want to “furlough” your account, though, to be sure.